How to establish a good relationship with your clients

 - As with our first suggestion, make sure that project details are clearly outlined before moving forward;

-- Be certain that both parties understand and agree upon everything, including the total budget of the project upon completion as well as any additional cost headroom;
+- Be certain that both parties understand and agree on everything, including the total budget of the project upon completion as well as any additional cost headroom;

 - Visual aids are an excellent source to help your clients to understand some of the more complicated details.
 A visual aid can help your client to feel exceptionally involved in the project.